BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Note that for the pipeline to work, the NEURON mechanisms used by the models need to be present in a local directory named "mechanisms".

-The final models generated using the local access point are stored in the file ``final.json`` and the traces of the models can be seen in ``./figures/``.
+The final models generated using the local access point are stored in the file ``final.json``.

+The figures folder ``./figures/`` should contain the following folders:

+* efeatures_extraction: Contains separate figures for each e-feature, each drawn based on the specific protocol used for extraction.
+* distributions: Displays optimisation parameter distributions between the low and high optimisation bounds as specified in params.json.
+The figure depicts parameter variations of only the best individuals of each seed.
+* optimisation: Depicts the optimisation curve, highlighting optimisation progress over generations.
+    - It plots the minimum and average optimisation fitness scores versus the number of optimisation generations.
+    - It also provides the minimum score, the number of generations completed, the evolutionary algorithm used, and the finish status of optimisation.
+* parameter_evolution: Illustrates the evolution of the parameters within the optimisation bounds over generations.
+* scores: Presents the feature scores of each optimised e-feature in terms of z-scores from the experimental e-feature mean value.
+* traces: Exhibits the traces derived from the resulting optimised e-model for each optimised and validated protocol.
+* currentscape: Currentscape plots for each optimisation protocol.
+The above folders will contain figures within the ``all`` subfolder.
+If ``pipeline.plot(only_validated=True)``, only the validated models are plotted within the ``validated`` subfolder.

 Exporting the models
 ~~~~~~~~~~~~~~~~~~~~